ncm2/ncm2/README.md

 for javascript completion in script tag of html files, and css completion in style tag.

-### Experimental hacks
+### Experimental hacking

-Note that there's some hacks done in NCM.
+Note that there's some hacking done in NCM.
 It uses a per 30ms timer to detect changes even popup menu is visible, instead of using the `TextChangedI` event, which only triggers when no popup menu is visible.
 This is important for implementing the async architecture.
 I'm hoping one day neovim will offer